|Water Challenges at Home and Afar|

 |RiverXchange 2012 Report|

 RiverXchange was originally developed with just two class partnerships communicating by video teleconferencing, during the spring of 2007.
 The partnership component was the brainchild of Jessica (Pascoe) Scott of the Illinois-based National Great Rivers Research and Education Center, and Experiential EE, LLC.
 The curriculum was developed by Amy White, who now owns the program as a part of her business, Orilla Consulting, LLC.
-The project expanded to 66 partnerships in 2011-2012, communicating via internet “wiki” websites, throughout an entire school year.
+The project changed to internet “wiki” websites in 2008, to accommodate more partnerships and communication throughout an entire school year.

 Our goal has always been to provide an exciting way for upper elementary teachers to explore major water resources topics over many months as part of the normal curriculum — instead of confining water to a single study unit or a one day water festival event.
 In fact, we think water makes a terrific theme to teach just about any subject at any grade level!
 Amazingly, RiverXchange continues to be provided free of charge to participants.
 This is possible due to New Mexico-based funding and major support from dozens of in-kind sponsors in New Mexico and in our partner states/countries.